GLiberatos/azure-identity-portfolio/projects/01-azure-cost-governance/naming-convention.md

 | Virtual Machine         | vm-dc-lab-eastus-001         |
 | Log Analytics Workspace | law-identity-lab-eastus-001  |

-## Naming rules
+## Naming Rules

 The following rules will be used:

-Use lowercase letters where supported
+- Use lowercase letters where supported
-Avoid spaces
+- Avoid spaces
-Avoid special characters unless required
+- Avoid special characters unless required
-Keep names readable
+- Keep names readable
-Use numbers for multiple instances
+- Use numbers for multiple instances
-Use abbreviations consistently
+- Use abbreviations consistently
-Do not include sensitive information in resource names
+- Do not include sensitive information in resource names

-## Beginner lesson
+## Beginner Lesson
 A good Azure resource name should answer three basic questions:

 1. What is it?